“Your car has failed its MOT.”

 The Fuzzy Way

-Fuzzy logic attempts to match as many addresses as possible using phonetics and algorithms, along with percentage scores to decide on the results.
-However, even the most advanced algorithms can produce false results.
+Fuzzy logic is a decision-making solution that attempts to match as many addresses as possible using phonetics and algorithms, along with percentage scores to decide on the results.
+It is a discipline that intersects with mathematics, machine learning, and computer science.
+However, even the most advanced algorithms can produce false results when data mining.
 Whether that is search queries, address matching or predicting exam results.
 Reliance on this approach can often create difficulties.

-Fuzzy logic is about making as many matches as possible, even if that means changing the data.
-If something is 80% correct, then it’s also 20% incorrect.
+Fuzzy systems are about making as many matches as possible using the minimal number of input variables, even if that means changing the data.
+If something is 80% correct, then it’s also 20% incorrect in the real world.

 Following The Rules

-For instance, English language allows for both ie and ei, along with the age old ‘i before e, except after c’ rule, even if that is not always true!
-Using a rules-based system, if the word does not match, the programme will test a different rule to see whether that does produce a match, rather than deciding something is the same, just because it could sound similar.
+For instance, the English language allows for both ie and ei, along with the age-old ‘i before e, except after c’ rule, even if that is not always true!
+Using a rules-based system, if the word does not match, the program will test a different rule to see whether it produces a match, rather than deciding something is the same, just because it could sound similar.

-Other rules include silent letters, such as ‘e’ at the end of words to be added or removed, or double letters to be reduced to a single.
+Other rules include silent letter semantics, such as ‘e’ at the end of words to be added or removed, or double letters to be reduced to a single.

 By defining the rules and working through them in a logical manner, it is easy to provide reasons for why something has matched or not.